dse3101-2320/05-workshop/src/05-workshop.md

 2024-02-13

 - [Baseball statistics](#baseball-statistics)
-- [Global fishing watch from BigQuery](#global-fishing-watch-from-bigquery)

 ## Baseball statistics

-In the first workshop, we continue working on the `Lahman` data sets on baseball players.
+In this workshop, we continue working on the `Lahman` data sets on baseball players.
 Here’s the database schema, retrieved from the [Sean Lahman’s Baseball Database](https://github.com/cdalzell/Lahman?tab=readme-ov-file).